 But as people got bigger brains, they couldn’t be born with big enough heads, so they had to be born more and more helpless – and then their parents needed bigger and bigger brains to be able to take care of the babies.
-Some time before 200,000 years ago, people probably started talking.
-These first modern people probably started out in east Africa.
+These first people probably started out in east Africa.
+There were different kinds: Neanderthals, Denisovans, and humans, related like horses are to donkeys and zebras, but even closer.
+All of these people were dark-skinned – black.
+Some time before 200,000 years ago, all of these people probably started talking.

 Fishing and shellfish – the first beads

-By about 100,000 years ago, people had spread out all over Africa, from the Mediterranean coast to South Africa, and a first wave of people had left Africa, heading for India.
+By about 100,000 years ago, Neanderthals, Denisovans, and humans had spread out all over Africa, from the Mediterranean coast to South Africa.
+A second wave of humans left Africa, heading for India.

 By this time, the Khoisan people in South Africa were isolated from other people.
 People living in Blombos Cave, on the seaside in South Africa, were gathering shellfish to eat.
 They may have been making bone fish-hooks to catch fish too.